dartmouth-cs52/dartmouth-cs52.github.io/lectures/08_advanced_js/index_slides.md

 name: Table Questions

 * is shadowing saving a variable passed in through props in a local variable copy?
-* can you explain binding a bit more

 .medium[![](img/tq-state-money.jpg)]

 ???
 * yes pretty much
-* yes, but first i'mma gonna introduce minions